open-edge-insights/eii-c-utils/README.md

 make
 ```

-If you wish to compile the EII Utils in debug mode, then you can set
+If you wish to compile the OEI Utils in debug mode, then you can set
 the `CMAKE_BUILD_TYPE` to `Debug` when executing the `cmake` command (as shown
 below).